-- Yogi Bear has "the Pismo Beach turnoff."
+- Yogi's Ark Lark has "the Pismo Beach turnoff."

 - Turn-by-turn GPS-based navigation systems are designed for car drivers, and do not include information on bridge clearances or mountain passes.
 Truckers using them may have to backtrack dozens of miles around a low bridge or narrow pass that the GPS didn't know about, if they're lucky.
 If they're unlucky, they get stuck and do thousands of dollars' damage to the truck.
 Newer models now have "car" and "truck" settings to specifically try and prevent this.

-- Devices which contain dated map data can also lead the user the wrong way completely.
+- Devices that contain dated map data can also lead the user the wrong way completely.

 - In 2012, Apple launched its own version of Maps, but received a storm of criticism as their maps turned out to be horribly inaccurate.
 The Australian police even issued an official warning not to use it to get to the town of Mildura, because the application would leave the user stranded in the Murray-Sunset National Park, 70 kilometers off target and a very dangerous area to be in without proper preparation.